grassrootseconomics/org-website/content/Blog/2-years-wfp1.md

 **The Resilience of Mwethia**

 In September 2024, the Grassroots Economics (GrE) team embarked on a journey back to Kitui to reconnect with the communities involved in the 2021-2022 pilot program with the World Food Programme (WFP).
-The project, which focused on Community Inclusion Currencies (CICs) and Syntropic Agroforestry (SAF), was initially designed as a six-month partnership, later extended to ten months.
+The project was a study which focused on Community Inclusion Currencies (CICs) and Syntropic Agroforestry (SAF), was initially designed as a six-month partnership, later extended to ten months.
 Now, two years after the pilot, it was time to see how the community groups were faring.

 Note that the norm in humanitarian projects is that they stop completely after the intervention.
 We found something different.
 By focusing on traditional mutual service and rotating labor organizations locally called Mwethia - we found that the communities only needed support in restarting these ancient practices.